-Fletchers Solicitors Litigation Executive, Daniel Crowder believes that those most affected by Sepsis must speak out so the ‘hidden killer’ is taken more seriously.
+Fletchers Solicitors Litigation Executive, Daniel Crowder believes those affected by Sepsis must speak out against the ‘hidden killer.’

-Only last week, the London Evening Standard covered the story of a mum-of-two who died after doctors misdiagnosed her symptoms as muscle pain.
+Only last week, the London Evening Standard reported that a mum-of-two died after doctors misdiagnosed sepsis as muscle pain.

-Daniel, who works within Fletchers Medical Negligence department, has since responded saying, things simply have to change.
+Daniel, who works within Fletchers Medical Negligence department, argues things must change.

 These failures appear to be all too prevalent in recent years and the devastating consequences of a misdiagnosis can be tragic.